-First things first – make sure that the pants you intend to wear the suspenders with don’t already have buttons sewn in them!
-Assuming they do not – decide which method of getting buttons in the pants you would like to take: 1) take your pants to a tailor, 2) do it yourself with a needle and thread or 3) do it yourself with bachelor (no sew) buttons.
+First things first - make sure the pants you intend to wear the suspenders with don't already have buttons sewn in them!
+Assuming they do not, decide which method of getting suspender buttons on your pants you prefer:

 If you are planning to use the needle and thread approach, you will need the following supplies:

-- 6 Suspender Buttons per pair of pants
+- Six Suspender Buttons per pair of pants

-- The buttons should be 5/8” wide buttons with 4 holes
+- The buttons should be 5/8-inch wide buttons with four holes

 - While it is not critical because the buttons will not be visible, choosing a button color that is a general match to the color of the trousers or the inside lining of the pants is a good idea

 - A needle

 - Thread in a color that matches the color of the pants or the lining

 The general idea is to sew the buttons on the pants in such a way that:

 - Best supports the way the pants will "fall"